gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-5-0.rst

 When a supported QR Code is detected and read with valid payment data a popup is shown in the Camera Screen.
 The user may tap the popup to use the payment data directly without the need to analyse the document.

-QR Code Scanning is available on devices running Android 4.2.2 Gingerbread or later.
+QR Code Scanning is available on devices running Android 4.2.2 Gingerbread or later with Google Play Services installed.

 Enable QR Code Scanning
 ^^^^